expz/spin-class/README.md

 ### Vanilla Policy Gradient

-This is implemented for CartPole-v0 and InvertedPendulum-v2.
+This is implemented for CartPole-v0, InvertedPendulum-v2 and FrozenLake-v1.

-__You must create projects `vpg-cartpole` and `vpg-invertedpendulum` in the Weights and Biases UI for this to work.__
+__You might need to create projects `vpg-cartpole`, `vpg-invertedpendulum` and `vpg-frozenlake` in the Weights and Biases UI for this to work.__

 #### Run reproducibility test